April 20th

 Session Details Arrow Icon

 As trade policies shift, labor markets tighten, and supply chain resilience becomes paramount, manufacturers face critical decisions about their production footprints.
-This panel brings together operations leaders managing complex, multi-site networks to discuss the strategic frameworks, quantitative models, and real-world trade-offs behind major location and capacity decisions.
+This sessions discusses how to manage complex, multi-site networks, strategic frameworks, quantitative models, and real-world trade-offs behind major location and capacity decisions.
 From mega-plants to distributed networks, from insourcing to partnerships, hear how leading manufacturers are redesigning their North American operations for the next decade.

 • Strategic Framework: How do you evaluate where to manufacture?
 (Cost, speed, risk, talent, regulation)